 The first and probably the simplest way to look for the difference is to check out the cost.
-This is easy method and is good indicator if you are looking for a new car but is less accurate than the other difference shown below.
+This is easy method and is good indicator if you are looking for a new car.
+It is less accurate though than the other differences shown below.
 It is easy enough when comparing a £20 RC car for a 3 year old from Amazon with a £500 petrol RC truck from Nitrotek of Als Hobbies that can go as fast as a real car but as the prices difference get smaller it becomes harder to go by price alone.

 One of the key difference is durability.
 A hobby grade car will be able to go outside in the grass, mud and who knows what else and survive far greater impacts than a toy model.
 This is reflected in the price.